simonwhatley/govuk-sketch-design-kit/README.md

 _The GDS Transport font files are licensed for use on the www.gov.uk, *.service.gov.uk and *.blog.gov.uk domains only.
 For services publicly available on different domains, use an alternative font like Arial._

 ## Licence
-Unless stated otherwise, this codebase is released under the MIT License.
+Unless otherwise stated, this codebase is released under the [MIT License](https://github.com/whatterz/govuk-sketch-design-kit/blob/master/LICENSE).
 This covers both the codebase and any sample code in the documentation.